- Small, Family Run

 Luxury Women’s Fine Jewelry Boutique - 100 East Fine Jewelry is a luxury jewelry boutique offering ready-to-wear earrings, necklaces, pendants, bracelets and rings for the most discerning women.
 We use precious metals (gold alloys, sterling silver and platinum) and extraordinary colored gemstones selected with my knowledgeable and discriminating eye in our jewelry.
 Accent diamonds are near colorless, VS and SI clarity, well cut and chosen for their fire and scintillation.

 Environmentally Conscious - I’m troubled by the condition of the environment my generation is passing along to my children, grandchildren and subsequent generations.
 My concern is all encompassing; it’s not focused on a single environmental issue.
 Improving overall quality of life, I believe, must address all aspects of the environment.
-It means reversing climate change and improving air, water, forest and land quality, food safety, sustainability and gender equality.
-That’s why we support the World Resources Institute’s efforts to influence and drive real environmental changes globally.
+It means reversing climate change and improving air, water, forest and land quality, food safety and sustainability.
+That’s why each year we provide financial support to non-profit organizations whose primary mission is to positively impact the environment.
+After careful research, we contributed to such organizations as the World Resources Institute and Union of Concerned Scientists to further their efforts to influence and drive real environmental changes globally.

 How is making and selling fine jewelry consistent with improving the environment?
 For thousands of years, humans have adorned themselves with objects made from precious materials.
 There’s no indication this will change.
 100 East’s fine jewelry is made using precious metals (gold, sterling silver and the platinum family of metals) and valuable gemstones.
 Our fine jewelry has value.
 This makes it worth repairing when damaged, passing along as a family heirloom, sold as vintage jewelry, repurposed or recycled.
 Our objective is for the jewelry we make, or the materials it’s made from, not to end up in a landfill, but to last well into the future in one or more of the above environmentally friendly manners.